ray2day/ray2day/README.md

 Hello and welcome to my GitHub,

 Let me introduce myself: I’m Raymond van Hoorn (aka ray2day) a C# / .NET developer and (former) graphic designer.
 In this readme-file you can read how I retrained and became a professional C# / .NET programmer.

-Soon as I started this path I realized this is an ongoing path, so even while I try to keep this readme as compact as possible, this is a growing text-file about my everyday-expanding coding skills.
+As I started my path as developer I realized it's an ongoing path, so even while I am trying to keep this file as compact as possible, this text is an ongrowing file about my everyday-expanding coding skills.

-In December 2021 I graduated post bachelor C# programming at Avans+ hoge school (HBO).
-I am doing a lot of self-study to improve my C# and .NET coding skills.
-At the moment I am gaining workexperience by working as volunteer in a team on a project of social interest at BEE-ideas.
-This will take until November.
-Next to gaining work experience, I got the opportunity to obtain more certificates in programming.
-Recently I passed my Scrum (PSM I) exam.
-In the near future I hope to obtain some other certificates also.
+In December 2021 I graduated post bachelor C# programming at Avans+ hoge school.
+Since I am doing a lot of self-study to improve my C# and .NET coding skills.
+In May 2022 I started gaining workexperience by working as volunteer in a team on a IT-project of social interest at BEE-ideas.
+Next to gaining work experience, I got the opportunity to obtain more certificates in programming like the Scrum (PSMI) exam in June 2022.

 I am an expert using software like Adobe Indesign, Photoshop, Illustrator and the PDF-workflow.
 Also a specialist in the printing industry with an enormous practical experience and knowledge of offset-, silk screen- and digital printing.
 Next to that I have a lot of experience in packaging and setting up color management and print production planning systems and workflows.
 My strenght is my technical knowledge and interest.

-In former jobs technical side tasks were often handed to me: creating work-arounds, automate processes and find efficient ways to work using the software available.
+In former graphic jobs technical side tasks were often handed to me: creating work-arounds, automate processes and find efficient ways to work using the software available.
 At EMI Compact Disc I was involved in an IT project group to automate and implement the graphical process from customer to production in SAP.
 At my current job I automated almost all of the imposition processes for digital printing.

 My hobbies are: scuba diving, hiking, cats and MSX (retro) computers (collecting, playing games and of course coding).<BR />My retro computer / programming hobby has lead me to retrain to and become a professional programmer.

-As far earlier coding experiences in my former jobs concerned I have a history in:
+As far earlier coding experiences concerned I have a history in:
-- coding plain HTML, CSS / later assisted with development tools (e.g. Adobe Dreamweaver)
+- coding plain HTML, CSS / later assisted with development tools (e.g. Adobe Dreamweaver) in former jobs
-- coding in MSX-BASIC and a little Z80-assembly (hobby) on real hardware also emulated using Open MSX / Visual Studio Code
+- coding in MSX-BASIC and a little Z80-assembly on real hardware also emulated using Open MSX / Visual Studio Code as hobby

 **As far learning C# coding / .NET development concerned I RECENTLY HAVE DONE:**
 - after started off with the (101) basics and most of the Microsoft Docs learning myself coding- and debugging using Visual Studio, I did a lot of SELF STUDY from diverse sources and mainly internet (YouTube and Udemy) as also books 'Zie Scherp' and the follow-up 'Zie Scherper'(object oriented programming C# for advanced, enthusiasts and geeks) / Tim Dams worked out completely including excercises.
-- soon this was followed by an OFFICIAL COLLEGE COURSE in programming;
+- soon this was followed by an offical college course in programming;
 >> Avans+ post bachelor (HBO)</BR>
 • C# programming (graduated - certificate of participation and assessment)
-- in between I spent more time SELF STUDY;
+- in between I spent more time self study;
 >> Udemy courses</BR>
 • C# Basics for Beginners: Learn C# Fundamentals by Coding / Mosh Hamedani (certificate of completion)</BR>
 • C# Intermediate: Classes, Interfaces and OOP / Mosh Hamedani (certificate of completion)</BR>